parttimenerd/hello-ebpf/README.md

 sudo -s
 ```

-There are only jextract builds for x86_64, therefore arm64 is not supported at the moment.
+There are only jextract builds for x86_64.
+Therefore, arm64 is not supported at the moment.

-*This is an area where you can contribute, if you can.
-Being able to build this project
+*This is an area where you can contribute if you can.
+Building this project
 on arm64 without running in QEMU would certainly be helpful.*

 Build